01 of 06

 Continue to 5 of 6 below.

-- Fold one end in by 1/4" to enclose the raw edge.
+- Fold one end in by 1/4 inch to enclose the raw edge.
+It's helpful to use an iron or pins, depending on what kind of fabric you are using.

 - Fold the strips in half lengthwise and press the fold.